arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 Here is an overview of the board's main components shown in the images above:

 - **Microcontroller**: At the heart of the Nano R4 board there is a Renesas RA4M1 family microcontroller ([R7FA4M1AB3CFM](https://www.renesas.com/en/document/dst/ra4m1-group-datasheet?srsltid=AfmBOoryT-HIws0lHBASVG1QdfHDNWNQ5FNnoQV3hpoQ0FbncC7FI3h4)).
 This single-chip microcontroller, recognized as one of the industry's most energy-efficient microcontroller, is based on a 48 MHz Arm® Cortex®-M4 core with up to 256 KB of flash memory and 32 KB of SRAM memory.
-- **USB-C® connector**: The Nano R4 board features a modern USB-C connector for programming, power supply and serial communication with the external world.
+- **USB-C connector**: The Nano R4 board features a modern USB-C connector for programming, power supply and serial communication with the external world.
 - **Qwiic connector**: The Nano R4 board also includes an onboard Qwiic connector to expand the board's communication capabilities via I²C, facilitating connection with a wide range of boards, sensors, actuators and different peripherals.

 - **Programmable RGB LED**: The Nano R4 board has an onboard user-programmable RGB LED to provide visual feedback about different operating states.